14 Sep San Francisco State University School of Nursing Program Review

 One Year FNP Certificate Option for Entry Level MSN Graduates

-Students who finished an entry level MSN program at San Francisco State University will become eligible in pursuing an FNP certificate after obtaining one-year clinical experience as a Registered Nurse.
-It is offered in conjunction with the School of Nursing and the College of Extended Learning.
-Students who want to earn an FNP certification have to take five additional courses which prepare them for the state and national board certification.
+Students who finish an entry level MSN program at San Francisco State University will become eligible to pursue an FNP certificate after obtaining one-year clinical experience as a Registered Nurse offered in conjunction with the School of Nursing and the College of Extended Learning.
+Students who want to earn an FNP certification must take five additional courses to prepare them for the state and national board certification.

 The San Francisco State University School of Nursing requires every interested applicant of the entry level MSN program to meet the eligibility requirements.
 They have to be a California resident or qualified for an in-state tuition.
-They also have to earn a minimum GPA of 3.0 or above, a GRE Analytical Writing Score of 4, and a completed prerequisite coursework with a grade of C or higher.
-A one year of health related work experience is also necessary to be admitted in this kind of program.
+They also must earn a minimum GPA of 3.0 or above, a GRE analytical writing Score of 4, and a completed prerequisite coursework with a grade of C or higher.
+One year of health-related work experience is also necessary to be admitted to this program.

 Accelerated Entry Level Master of Science in Nursing (ELMA-A)

-The accelerated entry level Master of Science in Nursing (ELAM-A) is designed for students who have a non-nursing baccalaureate degree and are seeking to enter the nursing profession.
-The program is a two-year full-time study that includes summer sessions, and nursing applied research course or a master’s thesis.
-It also prepares the students for the NCLEX-RN licensing exam and graduates will have a BSN and MSN degree at the same time.
+The accelerated entry-level Master of Science in Nursing (ELAM-A) is designed for students who have a non-nursing baccalaureate degree seeking to enter the nursing profession.
+The program is a two-year full-time study that including summer sessions, and a nursing applied research course or a Master’s thesis.
+It prepares students for the NCLEX-RN licensing exam and graduates will have a BSN and MSN degree at the same time.

-The accelerated entry level Master of Science in Nursing (ELAM-A) is available to California and other U.S. residents.
+The accelerated entry-level Master of Science in Nursing (ELAM-A) is available to California and other U.S. residents.
 The program cost is $675 per unit and students have to complete 97 units.
-The available specialty areas for this kind of program are Clinical Nurse Specialist (CNS), Nursing Administration, Public/Community Health, and One Year FNP Certificate Option for Accelerated Entry Level MSN Graduates.
+The available specialty areas for this program are Clinical Nurse Specialist (CNS), Nursing Administration, Public/Community Health, and One Year FNP Certificate Option for accelerated entry-level MSN Graduates.

-The accelerated entry level MSN program has a two-part application process that includes an interview by invitation.
-Students who wish to enter into this program should be a graduate from a regionally accredited college or university with a bachelor’s degree and a GPA of 3.
-GRE Analytical Writing score should be 4 or above, and applicants have to provide an evidence of health related work experience, a personal statement, three recommendation letters, and references, and completed prerequisite coursework.
+The accelerated entry-level MSN program has a two-part application process that includes an interview by invitation.
+Students who wish to enter this program should be graduates from a regionally accredited college or university with a Bachelor’s degree and a GPA of 3.
+The GRE analytical writing score should be 4 or above, and applicants must provide evidence of health-related work experience, a personal statement, three recommendation letters, references, and have completed prerequisite coursework.

 Master of Science in Nursing (RN to MSN)

 The Master of Science in Nursing (RN to MSN) program of San Francisco State University is for Registered Nurses in California who wish to finish an advanced practice nursing education.
-Registered Nurses without a baccalaureate degree can get a spot in the master’s program as long as they meet the nursing prerequisites.
-They also have to earn a nursing content the same to that in the SF State bachelor’s program and an undergraduate nursing research course that focuses on evidence based practice.
-All students in this program will engage in clinical practice experience and a thesis or applied research.
+Registered Nurses without a Baccalaureate degree can obtai n a spot in the Master’s program as long as they meet the nursing prerequisites.
+They also have to earn nursing content the same as the SF State Bachelor’s program and an undergraduate nursing research course that focuses on evidence-based practice.
+All students in the program will engage in a clinical practice experience and a thesis or applied research.

-The Master of Science in Nursing (RN to MSN) program also provides four specialty areas namely Clinical Nurse Specialist (CNS), Nursing Administration, Public/Community Health, and RN-MSN Family Nurse Practitioner Concentration.
+The Master of Science in Nursing (RN to MSN) program provides four specialty areas, namely Clinical Nurse Specialist (CNS), Nursing Administration, Public/Community Health, and RN-MSN Family Nurse Practitioner Concentration.

-Prospective students who are applying for admission should possess a valid license in California to practice as a Registered Nurse and a Bachelor’s degree from a regionally accredited college or university.
-They also have to experience at least one year of RN clinical training and should have a GPA of 3.0 in the last 60 semester units and a score of 4 in GRE Analytical Writing.
-Only a few applicants are selected per program due to the limited class size.
+Prospective students applying for admission should possess a valid license in California to practice as a Registered Nurse and a Bachelor’s degree from a regionally accredited college or university.
+They also must experience at least one year of RN clinical training and have a GPA of 3.0 in the last 60 semester units as well as a score of 4 in GRE analytical writing.
+Only a few applicants are selected per program due to limited class size.

 Post-Master’s Family Nurse Practitioner Certificate (FNP)

-The Post Master’s Family Nurse Practitioner Certificate (FNP) is designed for nurses who have earned a master’s or doctorate nursing degree and who also wish to become a nurse practitioner.
+The Post Master’s Family Nurse Practitioner Certificate (FNP) is designed for nurses who have earned a Master’s or Doctorate nursing degree and who wish to become nurse practitioners.
 The program is comprised of 31 units and can be completed in one and a half to two years.
-Most of the classes are held in the evening, but students have to be flexible in their schedules to finish the clinical practicum hours on regular business hours.
+Most of the classes are held in the evening, but students have to be flexible in their schedules to finish the clinical practicum hours during regular business hours.

-The faculty of San Francisco State University School of Nursing will provide advising and mentoring to students to assist them in balancing their work, study, and personal life.
-Aside from that, there is a small class size to facilitate support for the nursing students.
-Once the program is completed, graduates become eligible for the state Nurse Practitioner certification and national board certification.
+The faculty of San Francisco State University School of Nursing will provide advising and mentoring to students to assist them in balancing their work, study, and personal lives.
+In addition, the small class size facilitates support for nursing students.
+Once the program has been completed, graduates become eligible for the state Nurse Practitioner certification and national board certification.

 The Post Master’s Family Nurse Practitioner Certificate Program is administered in collaboration with the SF State College of Extended Learning Special Sessions Department.
 Tuition is approximatly $675 per unit for the 31 units.

 Students who want to pursue this program must meet the school’s eligibility criteria for the Family Nurse Practitioner Certificate program.
-They have to possess a Master’s degree in nursing or higher, a valid RN license in California, and a one-year clinical experience.
+They must possess a Master’s degree in nursing or higher, a valid RN license in California, and a one-year clinical experience.